-For the most part cruises are a very affordable way to travel and there are some ridiculous deals out there.
-That being said, Disney Cruise Line is the most expensive cruise I have taken.
-However, it is worth every penny as it is the best cruise I’ve ever been on, but a budget is a budget and when traveling with a large family there is only so much you can manage to spend on a vacation.
+For the most part cruises are a very affordable way to travel and there are some ridiculous Disney Cruise deals out there.
+That being said, there are no cheap Disney Cruises.
+Disney Cruise Line is the most expensive cruise I have taken.
+However, it is one of the best cruises for kids and the best cruise I’ve ever been on.
+Although it is worth every penny, a budget is a budget.
+When traveling with a large family there is only so much you can manage to spend on a vacation.
 Good news, there are tricks to help make Disney cruising as affordable as possible and I will share some of them with you now.

 Did we panic?
 Yes.
 Did we cancel?
 No.

 Prices peak when Disney releases new sailing dates.
 I know it is exciting, but have patience and wait it out.
 Eventually, those prices will drop.
-Then they will go back up again one year out from the sailing date, which brings me to last minute booking.
+Then they will go back up again one year out from the sailing date, which brings me to last minute Disney Cruise deals.

 Obviously if you have to purchase flights, you can’t wait too long to book.
 Just avoid the 12 month mark, because

 prices go up again.
 I booked our cruise about 10 months out from our sailing date and scored a really good deal.
-Although I booked through Disney directly, a great resource for booking last minute cruises is Vacations to Go.
+Although I booked through Disney directly, a great resource for finding a discount Disney Cruise and booking last minute cruises is Last Minute Travel.
+Check Deals.

 Drop Your Bags:

-On the Disney Fantasy there are four types of staterooms with various options of sizes and views such as the Concierge, Verandah, Ocean-view, and Inside.
+On the ship there are four types of Disney Fantasy staterooms with various options of sizes and views such as the Concierge, Verandah, Ocean-view, and Inside.
 No matter which style of cabin you choose, the max occupancy per cabin is five.
 So, Grams and Papa had to get their own cabin, next door.

 Get Your Grub On: